crystallabs/crysterm/USAGE.md

 Padding.ltrb 1, 2, 1, 2   # explicit, left-first
 Padding.trbl 2, 1, 2, 1   # explicit, CSS order
 Shadow.vh 1, 2            # vertical, horizontal
+Shadow.bottom             # a bottom band at its resting depth
 ```

+Given no amount, each form places that side's resting extent: one cell for
+`Border`/`Padding`/`Margin`, and for `Shadow` a 2-cell left/right band against a
+1-cell top/bottom one (a cell is about twice as tall as it is wide), so
+`Shadow.all` is `2/1/2/1`.
+Naming a side on a `Shadow` also pins it: the scene
+light places a shadow's sides only while none were given.

 `.ltrb` and `.trbl` are named because the two orders are genuinely different
 conventions; the plain positional four-argument constructor is not part of the